4-year-old loses parts of colon, intestines after swallowing magnetic toys

-A four-year-old boy is spending the holidays in the hospital after a Christmas present sent him into surgery.
-The boy had to have part of his colon and intestines removed because he ingested parts of a popular magnetic toy.
+MILWAUKEE, Wis. – A four-year-old boy is spending the holidays in the hospital after a Christmas present sent him into surgery.
+The boy had to have part of his colon and intestines removed because he ingested parts of a popular magnetic toy, according to WTMJ.

 Beck White got sick right around Christmas.
 His mother, Jennifer White said at first she thought her son had the flu.